sebasptsch/json-edit-action/README.md

-# toml-edit-action
+# json-edit-action

-An action to edit the a toml file key val location with a provided value (untestest)
+An action to edit the a json file key val location with a provided value (untestest)